 How to Shade Your Windows for Summer

-Fixed horizontal shading devices, such as eaves and pergolas, are ideal for shading north-facing windows.
-If they are well designed, they can stop the high summer sun from hitting the glass, while still allowing the low-level winter sun to shine in and heat your home in winter.
+North-facing windows and rooms experience the most direct sunlight, and therefore the most extreme temperatures.
+Pergolas and other fixed horizontal shading devices are ideal for these windows and rooms.
+They can stop the high sun from hitting the glass and heating the room, while also allowing the low-level sun to give a warm glow late in the day.
 Some pergolas have louvers that can be adjusted to provide complete shading in summer, while still allowing the sun access in winter.

 022 Awning Grey Min 1000X1000